tomasba98/RestaurantOrderSystem/README.md

 # Restaurant Order System (In Progress...)

 This is a restaurant order management system developed with **ASP.NET Core**.
 It allows waiters and cashiers to place orders from different terminals, and the kitchen to receive orders in real-time on a display.
+The system manages the registration of orders placed for each table and maintains a stock of product/plates, tracking their availability.

+# Business Logic
+- Orders from a session that has already ended cannot be modified or deleted.
+- Paid orders cannot be deleted.

 ---

 ## Key Features
+- Use of AutoMapper for object mapping.
+- Implementation of custom exceptions for effective error handling.

-- Create and manage orders by table
+- Ability to create and manage orders per table.
 - Real-time order display in the kitchen
-- Ticket generation for payment
 - Product management
 - Accessible from multiple PCs over a local network (LAN)
 - Fully local operation (no internet required)